TUD-OS/latex-template/README.md

   - Again, you can try to detect a good portion of French spacing using an automatic algorithm (`make check-french-spacing`).
     Improvements are welcome.
-- wrong µ symbol, use `\textmu` for non-italic µ in continous text
+- listings with at least three elements have a comma before the last and/or (*serial* or *Oxford comma*):
-- in American English, listings with at least three elements have a comma before the last and/or: *"Set A contains elements a, b, and c."*
+  *"Set A contains elements a, b, and c."*
 - more stylistic information can be found in *Bugs in writing* (BIW) by Lyn Dupré